-When you compare controlled or slow release fertilizer to other types of commercial fertilizers, you are sure to find that they are very convenient and provide predictable results.
+When you compare controlled or slow release fertilizer to other commercial fertilizers, you will find that they are very convenient and provide predictable results.

 In this article, we will explore the qualities of slow-release fertilizers in comparison with other types and provide advice and guidance to help you make the best choices to suit your needs.
 Read on to learn more.

 How To Choose Slow Release Fertilizer – Choose Carefully